 The Master in Urban Design and Planning of the UJCV produces professionals with solid training in Urban Design, Urban Planning, Management and Management of Urban and Regional Development Projects, with knowledge in methodological and technological aspects that allow them to plan, organize, and secure Implementation and coordination of resources and people to meet the objectives, results and goals urban, urban-marginal, local and regional development.

 Mode of mastery.

-For now, the master's degree combines virtual potential with a face-to-face participation in 6 to 8 AM schedules in Tegucigalpa, Honduras.
-Although I would not be surprised if they soon become virtual -Which for now seems a serious disadvantage- not only because this is irreversible, but because several classes are already with all their content virtualized.
+For now, the master's degree combines virtual potential with face-to-face participation from 6 to 8 AM in Tegucigalpa, Honduras.
+Although I would not be surprised if they soon make it virtual -Which for now seems a serious disadvantage- not only because this is irreversible, but because several classes are already with all their virtualized content.

 The duration is 20 months (One year 8 months), period during which 12 materials are taken and a thesis project is developed.